MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/datawiza-azure-ad-sso-oracle-peoplesoft.md

 ## SSO and HTTP headers

-DAB gets user attributes from IdP and passes them to the upstream application with a header or cookie.
+DAB gets user attributes from the Identity provider (IdP) and passes them to the upstream application with a header or cookie.

 For the Oracle PeopleSoft application to recognize the user correctly, there's another configuration step.
 Using a certain name, it instructs DAB to pass the values from the IdP to the application through the HTTP header.